Applying for Certification as a Group

 Upon receiving the group application package, BCSP sends an invoice to the group manager combining all application fees into one simple payment.
 The applications are then reviewed and calls for more information or corrections are made until the final list of candidates is determined eligible to sit for the certification's exam.

 Those eligible to sit for the exam are officially indicated and sent to the group manager along with an invoice for the group's examination fees.
-The group manager can then arrange the group's examination date with BCSP Customer Service.
+The group manager can then arrange the group's examination date with BCSP Certification Services.

 How to apply as a group for a specific certification is further detailed in this page's resource section.